masonfmatthews/rails_assignments/assignments/delayed_mailer/README.md

 After completing this assignment, you should...

-* Understand how and why applications run asynchronous background processes.
+* Understand how mail can (and when mail should) be sent from a Rails application
-* Create jobs for resource-intensive tasks using ActiveJob.
+* Be able to create jobs for resource-intensive tasks using ActiveJob.
 * Send mail later using ActionMailer.

 ## Deliverables

 * **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect this assignment to take.
 Record your hours as you go.
 * **A repository.** You will be working from your existing application.
 * **A test suite.** Extend your application using TDD.
-This was not needed last night, as you were only changing existing code.
 Your test suite must include unit tests, controller tests, and at least two integration tests.
 * **A reflection on your estimate.**

 ## Normal Mode